Overview

 To search for the particular dialog session, apply the criteria and paste its ID into the ID search field.

-Searching by Dialog ID, Session ID and Connection ID cancels all other filters if selected.
+Searching by Dialog ID, Session ID and Connection ID ignores all other filters if selected.

 Application Layer